I love homemaking.

 When I just “go with the flow”, nothing is done well and the kids don’t feel as connected with me.

-To be sure, I must have a routine since my husband works 3 rotating shifts, my oldest son’s school runs on 2 rotating shifts, and my youngest son goes to Kindergarten at an odd time 2 days a week.
+Here’s the thing, I must have a routine since my husband works 3 rotating shifts, my oldest son’s school runs on 2 rotating shifts, and my youngest son goes to Kindergarten at an odd time 2 days a week.